-Reference Commentary - Note 42: Taxes, Licences, Fees and Fines - Territorial ACT Disclosure Policy The break-up of Taxes, Licences, Fees and Fines shown here is an example only.
+Commentary - Note 42: Taxes, Licences, Fees and Fines - Territorial

+The break-up of Taxes, Licences, Fees and Fines shown here is an example only.
 As Taxes, Licences, Fees and Fines collected are generally unique to each agency, the break-up of this note disclosure will differ between agencies.
-Agence will need to disclose relevant line items of Taxes, Licences, Fees and Fines that apply to them.
-It is ACT Disclosure pot that all material line items within Taxes, Licences, Fees and Fines be separately disclosed in this note.
-ACT Disclosure Policy In addition, agencies should modify the length of the description and material accounting policies provided for early revenue type based on the materiality and complexity of that revenue type.
-That is, the more material and complex revenue type, the more detailed longer the description and accounting policy should be for that revenue type.
-The l material and complex the revenue type, the less detailed shorter the description and accounting policy should be that revenue type.
-Revenue from licences is accounted for under AASB 15 (see exemptions below), while income from taxes is account for under AASB 1058.
-AASB 15 contains guidance for application by not-for-profit public sector licensors including: for non-contractual licences; distinguishing a licence from a tax; clarifying the types of licences issued by not-for-profit public sector licensors; clarifying the application of its principles to licences that are not within the scope of other Australian Account Standards; and providing recognition exemptions for short-term licences (a term of 12 months or less) and licences issued for low transaction price (ACT Government agencies will apply a threshold of \$10,000 to determine whether a licen has a low-transaction price).
-In these cases, revenue is recognised either at the point in time the licence is issue or on a straight-line basis over the licence term or another systematic basis.
-ASB 15.Aus8.3 AASB 16 states licences that are in substance leases or contain leases, except licences of intellectual property, fall wit the scope of AASB 16.
-AASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL AASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL Description and Material Accounting Policies Relating to Other Income Gains - Territorial \ASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL ASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL Description and Material Accounting Policies Relating to Other Income Gains - Territorial Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that not part of the Agency's core activities and tend to be one off, more unusual transactions.
-ASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL Description and Material Accounting Policies Relating to Other Income Gains - Territorial Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that not part of the Agency's core activities and tend to be one off, more unusual transactions.
-2023 2023 \$'000 \$'0 ASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL Description and Material Accounting Policies Relating to Other Income Gains - Territorial Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that not part of the Agency's core activities and tend to be one off, more unusual transactions.
-2023 20 \$'000 \$'0 Other Income \$'000 ASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL Description and Material Accounting Policies Relating to Other Income Gains - Territorial Other Revenue and Other Gains Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that not part of the Agency's core activities and tend to be one off, more unusual transactions.
-2023 2023 y'000 y'0 Other Income Other Gains ASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL Description and Material Accounting Policies Relating to Other Income Gains - Territorial Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that not part of the Agency's core activities and tend to be one off, more unusual transactions.
-2023 20 \$'000 \$'0 Other Income \$'000 ASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL Description and Material Accounting Policies Relating to Other Income Gains - Territorial Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that not part of the Agency's core activities and tend to be one off, more unusual transactions.
-2023 2023 Young and Cher Gains 2023 Reversal of provision of receivables written off during the year as uncollectible 2021 AASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTEE 43.
-OTHER INCOME - TERRITORIAL Description and Material Accounting Policies Relating to Other Income Gains - Territorial Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that not part of the Agency's core activities and tend to be one off, more unusual transactions.
-2023 20 \$'000 \$'0 Other Income 2023 20 Other Gains 2023 20 Reversal of provision of receivables written off during the year as uncollectible Other Other 20 \$'0 ASB 15G.26 Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks NOTE 43.
-OTHER INCOME - TERRITORIAL Description and Material Accounting Policies Relating to Other Income Gains - Territorial Other Revenue and Other Gains Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that not part of the Agency's core activities and tend to be one off, more unusual transactions.
-2023 202 \$'000 \$'0 Other Income 2023 20 Other Gains 2023 \$'0 Reversal of provision of receivables written off during the year as uncollectible Uther Other Total Other Gains
+Agencies will need to disclose relevant line items of Taxes, Licences, Fees and Fines that apply to them.
+It is ACT Disclosure policy that all material line items within Taxes, Licences, Fees and Fines be separately disclosed in this note.

+In addition, agencies should modify the length of the description and material accounting policies provided for each revenue type based on the materiality and complexity of that revenue type.
+That is, the more material and complex the revenue type, the more detailed the description and accounting policy should be for that revenue type.
+The less material and complex the revenue type, the less detailed the description and accounting policy should be for that revenue type.

+Revenue from licences is accounted for under AASB 15 Revenue from Contracts with Customers (see exemptions below), while income from taxes is accounted for under AASB 1058 Income of Not-for-Profit Entities.

+AASB 15 Revenue from Contracts with Customers contains guidance for application by not-for-profit public sector licensors including:

+- for non-contractual licences; - distinguishing a licence from a tax; - clarifying the types of licences issued by not-for-profit public sector licensors; - clarifying the application of its principles to licences that are not within the scope of other Australian Accounting Standards; and - providing recognition exemptions for short-term licences (a term of 12 months or less) and licences issued for a low transaction price (ACT Government agencies will apply a threshold of \$10,000 to determine whether a licence has a low-transaction price).
+In these cases, revenue is recognised either at the point in time the licence is issued, or on a straight-line basis over the licence term or another systematic basis.

+AASB 15.Aus8.3

+AASB 16 Leases states licences that are in substance leases or contain leases, except licences of intellectual property, fall within the scope of AASB 16 Leases.

+AASB 15G.26

+Examples of low-value licences include driver licences, marriage licences and working with vulnerable people checks.

+NOTE 43.
+OTHER INCOME - TERRITORIAL

+Description and Material Accounting Policies Relating to Other Income - Territorial

+Other Revenue and Other Gains

+Other Revenue arises from the core activities of 'Burley Griffin Agency', whereas Other Gains are transactions that are not part of the Agency's core activities and tend to be one off, more unusual transactions.

+Other Income

+Other Gains

+Reversal of provision of receivables written off during the year as uncollectible

+Other

+Total Other Gains

+Total Other Income

+Commentary - Note 43: Other Income - Territorial